-A Chairperson, when moving the adoption of a recommendation from a committee or subcommittee to the community board can include in the motion an amendment to the committee or sub-committee's recommendation.
+A Chairperson, when moving the adoption of a recommendation from a committee or subcommittee to the council can include in the motion an amendment to the committee or subcommittee's recommendation.

 23.7 Foreshadowed amendments

 The meeting must dispose of an existing amendment before a new amendment can be foreshadowed.
 However, members may notify the Chairperson that they intend to move further amendments as well as the nature of the content of those amendments.